Batman: Knightfall: Continuity

 The bulk of the events in the Knightfall saga are estimated to take place in the 10th or 11th year of Batman's career by most reckonings, including official DC timelines.
 It begins within a few months of Tim Drake assuming the role of the third Robin.
-Dick Grayson's wedding to Starfire occurs very shortly after Bruce Wayne's injury.
+Dick Grayson's wedding to Starfire occurs shortly after Bruce Wayne's injury.
 It is an election year, and Armand Krol is campaigning for re-election as mayor both before and after the story arc.

 The initial scenes of the prelude miniseries Batman: Sword of Azrael #1-4 take place during the Gotham City "Founders' Day" parade.

 A meeting between Selina Kyle and Bruce Wayne on his airplane is explicitly described as the first Post-Crisis out-of-costume interaction between the two.

 As the contemporary Batmobile was destroyed in "KnightsEnd", the original Batmobile (with the large hood ornament) was used by Batman and Robin for several issues following.
 "Knightquest" also introduces Batman's rocket rail car linking the Batcave to the Gotham subway system; it was designed and completed by Harold Allnut after his discovery of the cavern passages in Detective Comics #650 ("The Dragon").

 In "KnightsEnd, Part 1: Spirit of the Bat" (Batman #509 (July 1994)), Jean-Paul Valley references his defeat of Marvel Comics' Jigsaw during the crossover issue Batman/Punisher: Lake of Fire.
 This is a very rare mention of a character from another company in a non-intercompany capacity, made possible by the insanity of Jean-Paul.